AJmoe/HR-Management-system-/README.md

 # HR-Management-system-
  The project involves developing a GUI-based Human Resource Management System for Trafalgar Tours (Pty) Ltd to address challenges in managing employee data and daily HR operations.
+The system will allow adding, updating, searching, and displaying employee details, including gross salaries and gender-based filtering.
+It will utilize Object-Oriented Programming (OOP) principles such as inheritance, polymorphism, and encapsulation to ensure modularity and maintainability.
+The project requires testing with a self-created dataset and documenting the system's functionality, challenges, and potential future improvements, with an emphasis on adhering to plagiarism guidelines and Turnitin submission requirements.